Degrees Offered and Accelerated Degree Programs

 Education Specialist - This degree requires a minimum of 60 credit hours in courses that carry graduate credit beyond the baccalaureate degree.
 This degree is a professional degree for certification in an educational field.

-Doctoral Degree - A Doctor of Philosophy degree requires a minimum of 90 credit hours beyond the bachelor's degree in courses that carry graduate credit with a substantial component of independent research.
-A Doctor of Education degree also requires a minimum of 90 credit hours beyond the bachelor's degree and it recognizes the completion of academic preparation for professional practice in education.
-A Doctor of Musical Arts requires a minimum of 90 credits beyond the baccalaureate degree.
-A Doctor of Pharmacy degree is a terminal degree program that prepared individuals to practice pharmacy.
-A Doctor of Nursing Practice requires 86 credit hours beyond the bachelor's degree and prepares nurses to make contributions to evidence-based practice through professional leadership and scholarly practice and to function as clinical educators of future nurses.
+Doctoral Degree - The Doctor of Philosophy, Doctor of Education, and Doctor of Musical Arts degrees all require a minimum of 90 credit hours beyond the bachelor's degree in courses that carry graduate credit.
+The Doctor of Philosophy degree includes a substantial component of independent research and the Doctor of Education recognizes the completion of academic preparation for professional practice in education.
+The Doctor of Pharmacy degree is a terminal degree program that prepares individuals to practice pharmacy.
+And the Doctor of Nursing Practice requires 86 credit hours beyond the bachelor's degree and prepares nurses to make contributions to evidence-based practice through professional leadership and scholarly practice and to function as clinical educators of future nurses.

 Other Credentials Offered

-Minor - A minor is a similar grouping courses in a field of study with a minimum of 16 credit hours.
+Minor - A minor is a similar grouping of courses in a field of study with a minimum of 16 credit hours.
 Minors cannot be earned without the student also completing a major program of study.
-Only after a baccalaureate degree is earned at NDSU can a student return to pursue a minor on its own.
+A student may also return to pursue a minor if they have already earned a baccalaureate degree at NDSU.

 Undergraduate Degrees